oanapat/YouTube_Tutorial_Application/README.md

 - **Skills**
   * Implemented a third-party library, YouTube API
-  * Learned and implemented callback
+  * Gained more experience with the implementation of callbacks and event handling